rahul-jha-official/Query-Language/Language-Integrated-Query/README.md

     }
     return validCustomers;

-We will have called the IsRelevant method for each customer for no reason.
+We will have called the IsValid method for each customer for no reason.

 **Properies**
 - Deferred Execution means that the evaulation of a LINQ expression is delayed until the value is actually needed.